 Prior to federal and provincial legislation coming into force, employers should clearly communicate to all employees their expectations about cannabis use and the workplace.
 They should review their workplace policies and make appropriate amendments to ensure acceptable work practices and behaviours continue.

 Employers are responsible to protect against workplace impairment.
-Every workplace should have a workplace impairment policy.
+It is recommended that every workplace have a workplace impairment policy.

 The policy should include a definition of impairment that captures medical marijuana use.
 It should say when and where medical marijuana use is acceptable.
 It must treat all prescription drugs equally.